 Smith didn’t immediately tell his family about his vision.
-He did tell a Methodist minister, who was aghast and told him there was no such thing as visions (after all, the vision had asserted that all churches are corrupt, so no wonder the minister called it a fraud).
+He did tell a Methodist minister, who was aghast, and told him there was no such thing as visions.
+After all, the vision had asserted that all churches are corrupt; it was not a wonder the minister called it a fraud.
 In 1823, when he was 17, he went to his room and prayed that God would forgive his sins.
 Suddenly his room was filled with a bright light, and beside his bed stood an angel dressed in a white robe.
 This was the angel Moroni, who told Smith that God had “a work” for him to do.

 Learn more about the “Second Great Awakening”

-Now we get to the treasure: Moroni led him to uncover a book of golden plates buried in a hill near his home.
-Deposited with the plates were two stones fastened to a breastplate, called Urim and Thummim, described as “two smooth three-cornered diamonds set in glass, and the glasses were set in silver bows.”
-Imagine them as a pair spectacles fastened to a knight’s chest armour.
+Moroni led him to uncover a book of golden plates buried in a hill near his home.
+Deposited with the plates were two stones fastened to a breastplate, called Urim and Thummim, described as “two smooth three-cornered diamonds set in glass, and the glasses were set in silver bows”—the treasure at last.
+Imagine them as a pair spectacles fastened to a knight’s chest armor.
 These served as seer stones that God had prepared to aid Joseph in his translation of the book.

-Moroni didn’t actually allow Smith to remove the plates, and made him keep coming back to the same spot once a year every year for more teaching until finally 4 years later, when he was allowed to borrow them.
+Moroni didn’t allow Smith to remove the plates, and made him keep returning to the same spot once a year, every year, for more instruction until four years later, when he was allowed to borrow them.

 But he did lead three of his early followers into the woods, where he told them that if it was God’s will, the plates would be revealed to them—and indeed an angel appeared, holding the plates.
-They later signed a statement that they had witnessed this, as did a group of 8 witnesses later who said Smith showed them the plates (after which time an angel appeared and demanded them back).
+They later signed a statement that they had witnessed this, as did a group of eight witnesses later who said Smith showed them the plates, after which time an angel appeared and demanded them back.

-Mormons accept this account; non-Mormons say that either Smith was really good at mesmerizing these men, or they were in on the fraud.
+Mormons accept this account; non-Mormons say that either Smith was good at mesmerizing these men or they were in on the fraud.